WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 If you don’t have these backups, your chance of recovering your modem to original state is close to 0%!

-Currently all Qualcomm Snapdragon 855 (SM8150) devices supported on the Renegade Project need modem provisioning to get cellular data and SMS to work.
+Currently all Qualcomm Snapdragon 845 (SDM845) and Qualcomm Snapdragon 855 (SM8150) phones with Cellular Modem capabilities supported on the Renegade Project need modem provisioning to get cellular data and SMS to work.

 and modemst2